caltechlibrary/cold/README.md

 cold - (c)ontrolled (o)bject (l)ists and (d)atum
 ================================================

 This repository implements the public facing web service of managed controlled object lists and datum (e.g. vocabularies).
 It is built using TypeScript and Deno.
-The management user interface is in a separate GitHub repository, [cold_ui](https://github.com/caltechlibrary/cold_ui).
+The management user interface is in a separate GitHub repository, [github.com/caltechlibrary/cold_ui](https://github.com/caltechlibrary/cold_ui).

-**cold** has it's own datasetd YAML file creating a read only JSON API in addition to static content.
+**cold** has it's own datasetd YAML file creating a read only JSON API in addition to providing a static content web service.

 To combine the public and management repositories into a common directory structure tou can use Git's recursive clone to get both the public API and the management API implemented in the **cold_ui** repository as a submodule of **cold**.